MiKTeX/miktex/README.md

 * C/C++ compiler

-  You will need a modern C/C++ compiler.
+  Building MiKTeX requires a modern C/C++ compiler.
 The minimum required standard versions are C99 and C++14.

 * CMake

-  MiKTeX is built by using CMake, which will create Makefiles suited for your local system.
+  The MiKTeX build is driven by CMake, a tool which will create Makefiles suited for the local system.
 The minimum required CMake version is 3.7.0.

 * Various build utilities